• Study level

 Objectives

-Have a thorough knowledge of tropical fruit aroma compounds, and the impact of processing and stabilization on product aroma quality.
-Be familiar with Maillard reactions.
+In-depth knowledge of tropical fruit aroma compounds and the impact of processing and stabilization on product aroma quality.
+Familiarity with Maillard reactions.

 Read more